anvytran-dev/making-multiple-mongodb-queries/README.md

 We may need to find data from different collections because:

-We need to perform operations on data from two different collections We need to return data so that we can use it when rendering our EJS file
+We need to perform operations on data from two different collections.
+We need to return data so that we can use it when rendering our EJS file.

-Three ways that we can make multiple MongoDB queries in the same request handler are by 1) nesting callbacks, 2) utilizing Promise.all(), and utilizing the async...await keywords.
+Here, I discuss three methods to make multiple MongoDB queries in the same request handler:

+1. nesting callbacks
+2. utilizing Promise.all()
+3. utilizing the async…await keywords

-## Way #1: Nesting Callbacks
+## Method #1: Nesting Callbacks

 We can nest callbacks to make multiple MongoDB queries.

 In the following get request handler, we make 3 independent MongoDB queries by nesting callbacks.
-The callbacks run synchronously.
+The callbacks run sequentially.

 First, Query #1 Runs.
 Next, Query #2 Runs.